Syntax Guide

 Object|Boolean

-Sets a lock for the pipeline.
-The lock is automatically released after the pipeline completes.
-Locks cannot be used across repositories.
+Set a lock for pipeline, the lock is automatically released after pipeline execution, locks cannot be used across repositories.

-Behavior: After pipeline A acquires the lock, pipeline B requests the lock.
-It can either terminate A or wait for A to release the lock before acquiring it and continuing.
+Behavior: After pipeline A acquires the lock, when pipeline B requests the lock, it can terminate A or wait for A to finish executing and release the lock before acquiring the lock and continuing to execute tasks.

 key: